CHI 2026 Workshop on

 About The Workshop

 Our goal is to create a shared vocabulary and a research agenda that is both grounded in foundational knowledge and visionary about future possibilities.
-Our objectives include:

-Call For Papers
+Call For Participation

 Recent advances in Large Language Model (LLM) agents open up possibilities for moving intelligent systems beyond tools toward mutual partnerships with humans.
 These agents can engage in fluid natural language dialogue, exhibit role-playing behaviors, and demonstrate reasoning and planning capabilities.
 Still, they lack critical characteristics of effective collaboration between humans, such as mutual awareness, adaptivity, and shared accountability, which could introduce risks such as misaligned autonomy, hallucinations, privacy and security vulnerabilities, and over-anthropomorphization.